While you don’t technically need an underquilt to camp in a hammock, there will always be times where you really wish you had one.

 How to Make a DIY Hammock Underquilt

-If you have even the most basic sewing skills and some determination, there’s no reason why you can’t make your own hammock underquilt, for cheaper and arguably more satisfying alternative to buying one.
+If you have even the most basic sewing skills and some determination, there’s no reason why you can’t make your own hammock underquilt, for a cheaper and arguably more satisfying alternative to buying one.

 Videos like below provide all the instruction you need to get started.